Lesson 5: Increasing Concurrency¶

 client.moveEnded(nextState != Stationary.Unknown);

-received one of the error conditions from the ValveDriverImpl
+received one of the error conditions from the ValveDriverImpl, and sends the signal moveEnded(false).
+In all other

 client.terminate() = setNextState(Terminated)